TehShrike/blog/blogged/invalid-username-password.md

 increase your site's security at all.

 *But there's a tradeoff there between security and UX*, I hear you say.
-I am trying to show you there is no tradeoff; you are choosing between a better user experience and a worse user experience.
+I am trying to show you there is no tradeoff, as presented above; you are choosing between a better user experience and a worse user experience.

 ## What should I do instead?

+Here is an actual UX/security tradeoff: you *can* make the signup process email based.
+When someone attempts to sign up with an email address, you send them an email to complete the registration process.
+If they don't control the email inbox, they can't see whether the email address has an account already.
+This is much more arduous and requires two context switches (go into your email, avoid distraction, wait for email to arrive, click link in email, remember what you were doing on site).
+I don't recommend this, because of the context switches, though you *can* implement it.

-Accept that your login page and your signup pages are targets for malicious behavior, and design appropriately.
+Otherwise, accept that your login page and your signup pages are targets for malicious behavior, and design appropriately.

-- Rate limiting can go a long way to preventing brute force attacks.
+- Rate limiting can go a fair way to preventing brute force attacks.
 To find email addresses, an attacker is going to need to try a lot of email addresses and/or a lot of passwords, and get a lot of them wrong.
 Consider throttling invalid login attempts by IP address or subnet.
 Check submitted passwords against a dictionary of common passwords (123456, monkey, etc) and ban that traffic extra hard.
-Exponential backoff (forcing attackers to try again after 1, 2, 4, 8, 16.. seconds) is useful as well.
+Exponential backoff (forcing attackers to try again after 1, 2, 4, 8, 16.. seconds) is useful.

 - Give guidance to users about creating strong passwords.
 Allow easy integration with LastPass or 1Password.